zymdev/nzvisa/student-visa/statement-of-purpose.md

 I am providing the following financial documents to demonstrate our capacity:

 - "Bank Statements.pdf" - Joint bank statements showing savings of over SGD 140,000 (approximately NZD 180,000)
-- "Financial guarantor employment and income.pdf" - My husband's Certificate of Employment, 12 months of payslips, and IRAS tax assessment documents (Notices of Assessment 2021-2025)
+- "Evidence of the Financial Guarantor Employment and Income.pdf" - My husband's Certificate of Employment, Employment Pass, 12 months of payslips, and IRAS tax assessment documents (Notices of Assessment 2021-2025)
 - "Evidence of my situation and plans.pdf" - Family commitments, property ownership, community involvement, and post-study career plans

 Our available funds of SGD 140,000 (approximately NZD 180,000) ensure I will have sufficient financial resources throughout my studies without requiring employment or external support.